nicyapi/senior-design-projekt-master/final_report.md

  - [Summary of Hours](#summary-of-hours)

 # Project Description
-The goal of our application is for a user to be able to put scheduled events into a calendar as well as times when they would like to do social activities.
-The user then can add tasks that need to be completed during daily life and the user’s tasks will be added to the calendar during available time slots.
-Finally, the social aspect is that the user will be recommended things to do during their social times, such as concerts, restaurant deals, and fitness classes.
-In addition, the user will be able to add friends and recommend that they participate in activities with them.
+SoCalendar is a social
+media application based
+on a user’s schedule.
+A
+user inputs his or her
+scheduled events and/or
+tasks.
+SoCalendar
+provides the user an
+interface to discover fun
+activities and add them
+to his or her schedule.
+The user can chat with
+friends within the
+application to easily
+make plans.
+SoCalendar
+will then schedule the
+user’s upcoming tasks
+freeing the user’s
+valuable time.

 # User Interface Specification
 The application is laid out with a simplistic 3 tab design, within these 3 tabs a user is able to use most of the applications functionality.
 2 additional menu screens exist so the user is able to alter account and application settings, however at this time the these menus are not fully built out.
 Within each tab multiple screens exist on a stack to allow users to easily navigate throughout specific functionalities of the application.